 Another casually aggressive Boston term, it means ‘to turn’.
 As in: “Bang a U-ie up heah, and use ya blinkah!”

-Refers to the parlor, or living room, of the house.
+Refers to the parlor, or living room, of the house (also useable in reference to Boston Airbnbs).
 This is where the family typically gathers for social activity.

 5. Down the Cape